Diablo Ballet + Diablo Ballet School Find a Forever Home in Shadelands

 (l-r) Dancers Diego Cruz Alvarez and Nicole Ciapponi rehearse Birthday Variations (by choreographer Gerald Arpino) with Dawn Perrin, who staged the ballet, and Pierre Francois-Vilanoba, who assists with coaching.
 [Photo courtesy Diablo Ballet]

-One of the most popular and treasured holiday traditions since the 1990s is Diablo Ballet’s The Nutcracker, performed every Christmas season at Lesher Center for the Arts.
+One of the most popular and treasured holiday traditions since the 1990s is Diablo Ballet’s The Nutcracker, performed every season at Lesher Center for the Arts.
 [Photo courtesy Diablo Ballet]

 “Ballet’s classical, disciplined training is core to any dance training a student might pursue,” said Krissy.
 “There is great athleticism and artistry in ballet.
 To feel this as a dancer is exhilarating – to experience this as an audience member or someone standing in the wings can take your breath away.”

 “Ballet has been my life.
 I started when I was six, and I’ve been dancing and living ballet my whole life,” said Lauren.
 “This is my passion, my hobby, my work.
-Our relationship with Lesher Center allows us to live our dream of sharing a professional dance company with the community, and offering a professional dance school to young people and adults who see ballet as a means for nurturing their minds, their bodies, and their spirits.”
+Our relationship with the Lesher Center allows us to live our dream of sharing a professional dance company with the community, and offering a professional dance school to young people and adults who see ballet as a means for nurturing their minds, their bodies, and their spirits.”

-Congratulations, Diablo Ballet, on your many accomplishments these past 32 years!
+Congratulations, Diablo Ballet, on your many accomplishments these past 32 years.
 And, welcome to Shadelands!

 Diablo Ballet